THE PRESIDENT AND CABINET

 The University of Utah’s top administrative structure consists of the President and two senior vice-presidents: the Senior Vice President for Academic Affairs and the Senior Vice President for Health Sciences, Executive Dean of the School of Medicine and CEO, Health Systems, as well as other vice presidents.
 The President’s Cabinet includes the vice presidents and special assistants to the president.
 The president of the Academic Senate (faculty) meets regularly with the cabinet.

-The organizational chart provides an overview of the University’s administrative and academic units.
+An overview of the University’s administrative and academic units can be found here https://admin.utah.edu/.

 The responsibilities of the administrative officers (i.e. the President, Vice Presidents, and Deans) are set forth in the University’s policies.